Quilting a Dream Big Panel

 Quilting & Design

-I look for the inspiration on IG.
+I look for inspiration on IG.
 There are so many motifs you can try on this panel that you are never going to be out of ideas.
 (I really like how Julia Quiltoff did her panels!)

 Note that this is a great way to practice all sorts of filler designs too!
 If you follow Angela Walters, this is a perfect opportunity to practice her designs.
-And, of course feathers!
+And, of course, feathers!
 You can literally quilt the entire panel only with feathers, and that is my goal for my next one!

 When I quilt each petal, I like to trace and echo (1/4”) on each one.
-Also, I found that adding another echo inside (about 3/4”-1” depending on the petal size) gives richer and more distinguished look.
+Also, I found that adding another echo inside (about 3/4”-1” depending on the petal size) gives a richer and more distinguished look.

-I also quilt from the middle to the half top, and move to the half bottom to keep it squared, and no surprise at the end.
+I also quilt from the middle to the half top and move to the half bottom to keep it squared, and no surprise at the end.

 I hope you find this post useful, and have fun with Dream Bigs!